nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 sending email to user.

 Format: `send [INDEX] e/[EMAIL]`
+        `send [INDEX] MESSAGE

 Examples:
 * `send 1 e/hellokitty@hotmail.com` sending the first data in the printed list to the user.
+* `send 1 I am not able to contact you, please call me` the message will send to the reporter's email address in the list number 1.

 ### Exiting the program : `exit`